rzajac/php-schema/README.md

 There are two export modes:

-- as PHP array - creates includable PHP file with $createStatments associative array where keys are table names and values are SQL CREATE statements.
+- **phpFile** - creates includable PHP file with $createStatements associative array where keys are table names and values are SQL CREATE statements.
-- as SQL statements - creates file with CREATE statements for all tables in given database.
+- **sql** - creates file with CREATE statements for all tables in given database.

+When used as a library there is additional export type:

+- **phpArray** - returns PHP array with create statements to the caller.

-This tool not only exports CREATE statements but rewrites it in following way:
+This tool also rewrites create statements it in following way:

 - resets AUTO_INCREMENT to 1
 - adds CREATE TABLE IF NOT EXISTS (configurable)
 - adds DROP TABLE IF EXISTS (configurable)